paranoidandroid-96/Daughter-Interviews/Text/2013-05-01 - Aritzia The Magazine.md

 “I tend to look down a lot at my feet, but I enjoy seeing the audiences faces and engaging with people.
 Especially when they’re singing the lyrics back to you— it’s such an incredible feeling to see people singing the words that you wrote in the bedroom by yourself.
 It’s pretty surreal.”

 I was pretty nervous for the Bowery shows.
 It was a little bit, you know, we felt nervous.
 I think they went really well.
 It was very exciting to be able to play that space two nights in a row.
 And all the people.
 I think it went well!
-I twas just kind of daunting.
+It was just kind of daunting.
 But it went amazing!
 The audiences both nights were so welcoming and really enthusiastic and not [unaudible].

 We’re not the most [unaudible] band in the world, we’re not the most comfortable looking onstage so it’s really nice to have some people in the audience who make you feel at ease.
 It was very nice.